muehlefeldt/unity-machine-learning/docs/run-log.md

 * Check runtime and reward.

 ## 1138
-* Rerun but without tensorboard.
+* Rerun but without tensorboard running in the background.

+## 1139 and more
+* Number of configurations of hyperparameters.

 * Next: Introduce the decoy.
 * Think about the staged process again!